 It was always our ambition to go to Bayreuth.
 Numerous inquiries about obtaining tickets were always met with negative replies.
 Our friend, Richard King, the owner of the Print Room Gallery, had attended Bayreuth numerous times by travelling with Lufthansa German Airlines and obtaining extra tickets by standing patiently outside the Festspielhaus waving a little banner.
 It was not until our friend Jenny made us aware of the Henebery Personal Tours (Opera and Music Festival Holidays) in Oxford that our hopes were raised.
 In 1980 we were allotted three tickets through them to three Wagner operas.
-By coincidence Jenny also recommended that her friend Len Hansen should contact Oxford and when he was successful suggested that he travel with us.
-This he did.

 Many years ago, last century (1967), when I was on the typical “working holiday”, a couple of years after leaving school, I was living and working in London.
 One evening I lined up at the English National Opera to obtain “standing room” tickets (10/-, at the rear of the stalls) for Wagner’s “Die Meistersinger von Nuremburg”.
 An opera, I believed was the favourite opera of my father, in Sydney.
 In those days, communication was either by letters, aerogrammes, or, if you were very technologically up-to-date, by sending reel to reel tape recordings.